Your Post Trip Inspection Checklist: 4 Steps

 Whether you’re delivering products directly to customers in your city or transporting larger shipments nationwide, your company's success rests largely on the condition of the vehicles that get your drivers—and the packages they’re carrying—where they need to go.

 The best way to ensure that all the vehicles in your fleet are always in tip-top shape and ready to hit the road?
-In addition to pre trip inspections, having your drivers perform a thorough post trip inspection at the end of each day will set you up for safe operation.
+In addition to a pre trip inspection, having your drivers perform a thorough post trip inspection at the end of each day will set you up for safe operation.

 But what is a post trip inspection checklist, and what should be on it?
 Keep reading for the answers to those questions, plus five steps to successfully tackle post trip inspections.